 Caching: Refreshing Your Memory

 Cached data is temporary memory that is stored after visiting a website.
-There are two types of cache: browser and server.
-Caching on both speeds up a website’s load time.
-Devices have a cache cleanup, but sometimes you may need to clear your cache to reduce the amount of stored information that can affect your browsing or for privacy protection.
-Caching helps websites load quickly upon subsequent visits and is used to improve your online experience.
+There are two types of cache: browser and server and caching on both speeds up a website’s load time.
+Devices have a cache cleanup, but sometimes it’s necessary to clear your cache manually in order to reduce the amount of stored information that can affect your browsing or for privacy protection.
+Caching is used to improve your online experience.